Arithmetic purity of strong approximation for semi-simple simply connected groups: Almost prime polynomial values

 \section{Almost prime polynomial values}

-Based on techniques in \cite{BGS} \cite{NS}, we study quantitative growth of almost prime integral polynomial values on semi-simple simply connected groups.
-The result presented in this section is a slight generalisation of \cite[Thm.1.6, 1.7, Cor.
-1.8]{NS}.
-We want to prove (Theorem \ref{thm:sieve}) finiteness of the \emph{saturation number} (\cite[p.
-361]{NS}) of a regular function which is not necessarily absolutely irreducible and evaluates on a given principal congruence subgroup.
-We derive an applicable form (Corollary \ref{cor:primepoint}) as a key tool in the proof of Theorem \ref{th:mani1}.
+In this section we study quantitative growth of almost-prime integral polynomial values on semisimple simply connected groups.
+We shall prove Theorem \ref{th:primepoint}, asserting the finiteness of the \emph{saturation number} \cite[p.~361]{NS} of a non-zero regular function evaluated on a given principal congruence subgroup.
+For further application, we derive Corollary \ref{cor:primepoint} as a key tool in the proof of Theorem \ref{th:mani1}.
+Our approach is based on the \emph{affine linear sieve} introduced in \cite{NS}.